segmentio/segment-docs/src/connections/destinations/catalog/mixpanel/index.md

 By default we don't send data to Mixpanel People since it usually requires upgrading your Mixpanel account.
 If you want to enable Mixpanel People simply check the box for: **Use Mixpanel People** from your source destinations page in the Mixpanel sheet.

-If you want to add people properties in Mixpanel before you know the user's unique databse `userId` you can identify `traits` without the `userId`.
+If you want to add people properties in Mixpanel before you know the user's unique database `userId` you can identify `traits` without the `userId`.

 <!-- Removing this note as this has been tested with our server libraries and works (Feb 2020) -->
 <!--**Note:** this only works in Analytics.js and our mobile SDKs.-->